mdgriffith/style-elements/README.md

 ## Compared to elm-css

 The goal of [elm-css](https://github.com/rtfeldman/elm-css/) library is to provide access all of CSS in a typesafe way (meaning you get a beautiful compiler error if you write something incorrectly).

-It uses union types instead of strings to represent classes and ids.
+Part of the advantage comes from useing union types instead of strings to represent classes and ids.
 This is inherently awesome and worth your consideration.

 The `style-elements` library instead focuses on simplifying css, making it more robust and quicker to prototype in.